donboulton666/bibwoe.com/src/content/posts/groups.md

 And stated as such that no one can add or take away from there evil control systems.
 Meaning they are the only special ones.

 The Jews go so far as to say they are Gods chosen and not one know God but them.
 Totally a lie and locks you into hate of others.
 Jews have more hate for others that anyone on the planet.
 Is it not evident in Israel now.
-They hate Islam and Christianity or anyone not Jewish.
-Pay Attention!
+They hate Islam and Christianity or anyone not Jewish Group of click.
+"Pay Attention"!

 Islam states that God himself wrote the Koran just for them.
 Everyone not like them are Infidels and should be killed.

 All three of these religion's are to have power over you and to fragment My children.

-The devil has gotten so specialized with this, now your Marginalized, indigenous, different, Gay, trans or just stupid to being evil is what is with, "DEI", in full effect, your different and should be held up above others and their rights.
+The devil has gotten so specialized with this, now your Marginalized, indigenous, different, Gay, trans or just stupid to being evil is what, "DEI", in full effect, your specially different and should be held up above others and their rights.
 Devilish lies...

 Your all created different with different capabilities and path's.
 No one is equal, discrimination is of truth.
 Someone born with no arms cannot be a roofer, or warrior.